MReyna12/portfolioWebsite/README.md

 ### What I Learned

-I learned about media queries and using CSS to change the order of html elements.
+Media queries and using CSS to change the order of html elements.

 ### Optimizations